 (c) When the swell direction is indeterminate, confused swell is reported.
 When the period and height of the swell are also confused, this will be included in the observation.
 The period and height of the secondary swell can be omitted;

-(d) When the swell is confused but the period and height can be estimated, the swell direction is reported as confused, and the period and height of the primary swell is included in the report.
+(d) When the swellis confused but the period and height can be estimated, the swell direction is reported as confused, and the period and height of the primary swell is included in the report.
 The period and height of the secondary swell can be omitted;

 (e) When only one swell is observed, the direction, period and height of this swell is reported.
 The period and height of the secondary swell can be omitted;